 Lee Chong Wei has beautiful footwork and he flows from one shot to the next with ease and seems to float around the court.
 He’s also able to inject pace very suddenly and has very explosive movement when he needs to take advantage in the rally.
 Nozomi Okuhara is one of the fastest players I have ever seen on the court, if not arguably the fastest!
 Despite her short stature, she covers the court and then some!
 She rarely lets off the pace and is most often the one taking charge of the rallies.
 Lin Dan used to be much like Lee Chong Wei but as he has gotten older has adapted his game to rely more on his amazing shot quality and variation.
 His footwork is less explosive and speedy now compared to his earlier days but what he lacks in pace he makes up for in efficiency and anticipation.

 If you watch all three players you’ll see that they all share similar traits in their footwork but most noticeably is their split step.
 This is the key to being able to lead the rally and always be looking to take the next opportunity.
 They get out of the blocks quickly and are able to cover the court efficiently and effectively.

 I hope this information will serve you well, the split step is one thing I’m still working on as a player even after all these years and everything always has room for improvement.
 Learn the split step, it’s a fundamental technique in Badminton and practice, practice, practice till it becomes second nature.

-If you found this article useful or know someone who might find this useful please leave a comment and share.
+If you found this article helpful return the favour and share it with a friend.
 If you feel I’ve missed anything out or have other advice around the split step please leave feedback and share your help with other below.
 Thanks again for reading.

 Written by Liam Walsh who lives in Manchester, England.
 Working as a Software Engineer but moonlighting as a dad, Badminton player/coach and creator of BadmintonsBest.